chicio/chicio.github.io/_posts/2017-05-13-first-threejs-scene.md

 });
 ```

 For the stars, we use the `textureLoader` to load a circle png texture.
-Whe the texture load is completed, we create
+When the texture load is completed, we create
-a lot of `Geometry` with random position.
-Whe also create the material using the texture obtained from the loader (and
+a lot of `Geometry` objects with random position.
+We also create the material using the texture obtained from the loader (and
 we set on it a transparent background).
-Now we can create some WebGL `Points` using the related three.js class.
+Now we can create some `Points` objects using the specific three.js class.

 ```javascript
 function loadStars(textureLoader, completeLoad) {